Gerharddc/embedded-rust-devcontainer/README.md

 # embedded-rust-devcontainer

-A useful devcontainer image for embedded Rust development
+This is simple devcontainer image for embedded Rust development.
+It includes useful additions such as Renode for simulation.